 - Your role at home is essential: A child’s emotional growth depends on a strong partnership between school and family.
 You can reinforce these skills by validating your child’s feelings and modeling healthy coping strategies.

-What Are Emotional Development Programs for Children?
+What Is an Emotional Development Program for Children?

 Emotional development programs are designed to help young children understand their big feelings and the feelings of others.
 Think of it as a toolkit for life, teaching them how to manage emotions, build positive relationships, and make thoughtful decisions.
 It’s not about suppressing feelings, but about learning how to express them in healthy ways.
 A quality program weaves these lessons into everyday activities, from story time to playtime, creating a supportive space where children feel safe to learn and grow emotionally.